gardener/dashboard/docs/using-terminal.md

 ### Prerequisites
 - You are logged on to the Gardener Dashboard.
 - You have created a cluster and its status is operational.
+- The landscape administrator has enabled the terminal feature
+- The cluster you want to connect to is reachable from the dashboard

 On this page:
 - [Open from cluster list](#open-from-cluster-list)